 This course develops knowledge of the major functions and tasks necessary for the development of human resources.

-626 Institutional Advancement in Higher Education.
+626 Institutional Advancement.
 3 hrs.

 This course will require students to understand the broad area of institutional advancement, including major campaigns, donor research, donor recognition programs, restricted gifts, etc.